-STEP 5: TRIALING THE HUMERAL ADAPTER TRAY & LINER

-The +0mm Humeral Tray Trial is attached to the Humeral Broach and secured by threading the captured screw into the threads of the Broach (Figure 58a).
+STEP 5: TRIALING THE HUMERAL ADAPTER TRAY & LINER The +0mm Humeral Tray Trial is attached to the Humeral Broach and secured by threading the captured screw into the threads of the Broach (Figure 58a).

 It is critical that the Humeral Adapter Tray be oriented such that the line on the Adapter Tray aligns with the lateral fin of the Humeral Stem.

-For larger offsets, add the +5mm EQ Humeral Tray Trial Spacer to add 5mm of offset (Figure 58b).
-If more offset is needed, remove the +0mm and +5mm tray trials and attach the +10mm EQ Humeral Tray Trial.
+For larger offsets, add the +5mm EO Humeral Tray Trial Spacer to add 5mm of offset (Figure 58b).
+If more offset is needed, remove the +0mm and +5mm tray trials and attach the +10mm EO Humeral Tray Trial.
 Combinations of trays and liners can achieve the following offsets: +0, +2.5, +5.0, +7.5, +10.0, +12.5, +15, and +17.5mm.
-It is important to note that the assembled humeral component will have a humeral neck angle of 145 degrees because the liner adds 12.5 degrees to the stem's 132.5 degree neck angle.
+It is important to note that when using the 145-Degree Humeral Liner, the assembled humeral component will have a humeral neck angle of 145 degrees because the liner adds 12.5 degrees to the stem's 132.5 degree neck angle.